 Mr John Teo was appointed Independent Director on 3 June 2015.
 Mr Teo has over 25 years of professional and management experience.
-He has held senior management positions, including Managing Director, Finance, Temasek Holdings (Pte) Ltd, chief financial officer of National University Hospital as well as audit manager of Price Waterhouse Singapore.
+He has held senior management positions, including Managing Director, Finance, Temasek Holdings(Pte) Ltd, chief financial officer of National University Hospital as well as audit manager of Price Waterhouse Singapore.
 He served on the Board of the Energy Market Authority, Singapore from April 2008 to March 2014 and was Chairman of the Audit Committee from April 2010.
-He is a member of the Auditing & Assurance Standards Committee of the Institute of Singapore Chartered Accountants and also sits on the Investment Advisory Committee of People's Association, Singapore.
+He was a member of the Auditing & Assurance Standards Committee of the Institute of Singapore Chartered Accountants from 2008 to 2016 and also sits on the Investment Advisory Committee of People's Association, Singapore.

-MrTeoisaMemberoftheInstituteofSingapore Chartered Accountants and a member of the Singapore Institute of Directors.
-He holds a Bachelor of Accountancy (Honours) degree from the National University of Singapore.
-Age 59.
+Mr Teo is a Member of the Institute of Singapore Chartered Accountants and a member of the Singapore Institute of Directors.
+He holds a Bachelor of Accountancy (Honours) degree from the National University of Singapore and a MBA from University of Wales.
+Age 60.